man4ish/omnibioai-control-center/README.md

 * Docker ↔ non-Docker parity
 * Portable across environments

-These principles allow the same ecosystem to run on:
+These principles allow the same ecosystem to run on laptops, servers, HPC clusters, and cloud platforms.

-* Laptops
-* Servers
-* HPC clusters
-* Cloud platforms

 ---